 Salone Vanvitelliano, Palazzo Loggia

-1000 Miglia Green will begin with The Green TALK “Crossing the future: automotive, infrastructure and smart mobility”.
+1000 Miglia Green began with The Green TALK “Crossing the future: automotive, infrastructure and smart mobility”.

 A meeting with the major exponents of the automotive industry in the territory, the Institutions, the car manufacturers, the Energy providers compared to the topic of infrastructure growth and the paradigm changes of the Industry 4.0 that is being redefined to serve the smart cities of the future.

 The automotive supply chain, and more generally that of mobility, involves a large number of people involved, very often different from each other.